lindig/xen-ocaml-tools/README.md

 * The original code used `*.inc` files for C header files and this suffix is not recognised by [dune] so it was changed to `*.h`.

-* For oxenstored, stub C code has been moved into a library and directory of its own.
+* For xenstored, stub C code has been moved into a library and directory of its own.
 Again, this was required to meet [dune] restrictions.

-* The build depends on auto-generated code that is derived from header files and an interface defintion that is only present in the [Xen] source tree.
+* The build depends on auto-generated code that is derived from header files and an interface definition that is only present in the [Xen] source tree.
 These files have been pre-generated but the repository contains Makefiles and sources to re-generate them.
 This is the most version-dependent link between [Xen] and this code.